 The second biggest difference is in the Optimization & Pricing section.

-Although the recommended option is to optimize for brand awareness, there’s a new option that seems much more interesting – “Reach.”
+Although the recommended option is to optimize brand awareness, a new option seems much more interesting: “Reach.”

-It allows you to set a manual bid and set a specific frequency of the ads – the minimum number of days between showing the ad to the same person.
+Set a manual bid, and set a specific frequency of the ads.
+That’s the minimum number of days between showing the ad to the same person.

-The minimum frequency can be 1 day and the maximum – 90 days.
-With that, you can stop worrying about annoying your people with too many ads.
+The minimum frequency can be one day and the maximum, 90 days.
+So, you can stop worrying about annoying your people with too many ads.

-Now that you have the budget, schedule, audience, placement, and optimization & pricing sorted out, let’s move to the Ads level.
+Now that you have all that sorted out, let’s move to the Ads level.

-In the ads level, click to create a new ad or select one that’s already created.
-Give it a name and choose a Facebook page and/or an Instagram Account as the destination:
+In the ads level, click to create a new ad or select one already created.
+Then give it a name.
+After that, choose a Facebook page and/or an Instagram Account as the destination:

-Then, select “Create Ad“, to create an ad from scratch, or “Use Existing Post“, to choose a post that’s already published on your page.
+Then select “Create Ad” to create an ad from scratch, or “Use Existing Post” to choose a post already published on your page.

-If you’re selecting a published post, make sure the text doesn’t occupy more than 20% of space on the image, as it would be against Facebook’s advertising guidelines.
-You can check if your ad images will be approved with the Facebook Text Overlay tool.
-Or try designing your ad with this cool Canva hack.
+Selecting a published post?
+Then make sure the text doesn’t occupy more than 20% of space on the image.
+(That would be against Facebook’s advertising guidelines.)

-You can also choose whether you want to add a website URL or not.
+You can also choose whether you want to add a website URL.

-If you do, you will need to specify the destination URL, headline, link description, and display URL.
+If you do, you will need to specify the:

 If you don’t, the sponsored post will appear as a photo or a video that people can engage with.